TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/cobol/how-to-implement-the-solution.md

----
-title: Hello World in COBOL
-layout: default
-last-modified: 2021-10-08
-tags: [COBOL, hello-world]
-authors:
-  - sudhanshu_dubey
----

-In this article, we will see how Hello World can be written in one of the oldest and still relevant programming language, COBOL.

-## How to Implement the Solution

 From it's very nature, COBOL is a very readable language.
 But even though it's readable, it follows very strict rules.